Most ecommerce brands focus heavily on acquisition while repeat revenue quietly leaks underneath the surface.

 You’re acquiring customers.
 You’re running campaigns.
 You may even have a loyalty program.
 But too many customers still disappear after the first order, and the real revenue story stays buried in the data.

-The first order happens, but the next best step is not clear, timely, or relevant enough to move them toward a second purchase.
+The first purchase happens, but the next best step is not clear, timely, or relevant enough to create a repeat purchase.

-VIPs and strong-fit customers can quietly trend toward inactivity while teams focus on campaign averages and acquisition volume.
+VIPs and strong-fit customers can trend toward inactivity long before teams recognize them as dormant.

-Without a clearer read on behavior and motivation, brands often use broad incentives instead of precise retention plays.
+Without a clearer read on behavior and motivation, brands rely on broad incentives instead of targeted retention plays.

 It is that the brand has not built a clear enough system for understanding when customers are ready to come back, what would bring them back, and which groups are worth prioritizing first.